FuelLabs/sway/docs/src/introduction/overview.md

 Follow this guide to write, test, and deploy a simple smart contract in Sway.

+Check out the [Developer Quickstart](https://fuellabs.github.io/fuel-docs/master/developer-quickstart.html) for a guide on building a fullstack dapp on Fuel.
+The quickstart will walk you through writing a smart contract, setting up a wallet, and building a frontend to interact with your contract.

 ## Glossary

 Before we begin, it may be helpful to understand terminology that will used throughout the docs and how they relate to each other: